Peacock Lane

 Peacock Lane is a four-block street in southeast Portland, Oregon, in the United States.
 It is known for its elaborately decorated homes during the Christmas and holiday season.

-During this time of year, thousands of people come to view the displays, buy cocoa, take horsedrawn carriage rides, and sing Christmas carols.
+During this time of year, thousands of people come to view the displays, enjoy hot cocoa, and previously take horsedrawn carriage rides, and sing Christmas carols.
 The street earned a listing on the National Register of Historic Places in 2017.